saantiaguilera/megaman-3/README.md

 ----------------------------
 - [] Pass to .CPP and separate views and controllers from single .H
 - [] Instead of using #define PATH in controllers and views use a private const std::string ??
 - [] Should I use for views and any gtkmm/glib related thing the Glib::RefPtr<> ??
-Investigate
+Investigate.-> Yes, its throwing free() problems because of this. pass all pointers to smartpointers

 -----------------------------
 Tree